AgentMC/Sao18/Translate/En/PR-III-01.md

 Permanent heat element breathes, and a small thrust moves the spacecraft.

-She glanced to the Lauranei nearby for a moment and got deep nod in response.
+She glanced to the Laurannay nearby for a moment and got deep nod in response.

-A girl born within the Underworld, the integrity mechanic Suteica Shtolienen moved the dragon slowly.
+A girl born within the Underworld, the integrity mechanic Stika Shtolienen moved the dragon slowly.

 To the swordsmen who waved their hands to her, to strangers, to knights of the past.